Rock ‘n’ Roll King vs Calypso King (1956-1957)

 Who was the King Of The Charts?

-Before we come to a conclusion, let’s take the album releases of 1957 into account that did not exactly battle it out with each other on the charts, but that have played a significant role nonetheless during the Calypso and Rock ‘n’ Roll crazes when it comes to album sales and chart listings.
+Before we come to a conclusion, let’s take the album releases of 1957 into account that did not battle it out on the charts, but that have played a significant role nonetheless during the Calypso and Rock ‘n’ Roll crazes when it comes to album sales and chart listings.

 ‘An Evening With Belafonte’